What have the Danish royals been up to lately, Week #44

 Oh, you wanna know more?
 No problem, just go to The Royal House of Denmark forum and read all about it.Filed under Danish Royals

-Tagged Children, Crown Prince Frederik, Crown Princess Mary, Funeral, Greenland, Margrethe II, Memorial, Patronage, Prince Christian of Denmark, Prince Felix of Denmark, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Prince Nikolai, Princess Isabella, Sport.
+Tagged Children, Crown Prince Frederik, Crown Princess Mary, Funeral, Greenland, Margrethe II, Memorial, Patronage, Prince Christian of Denmark, Prince Felix of Denmark, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Prince Nikolai, Princess Isabella of Denmark, Sport.

 - What have the Danish royals been up to lately?